Kgotta-contribute/CollegeProjects/README.md

 -------------------------------------------

-- ### "ANDROID FLUTTER CODE HAS ONLY 5 FLUTTER CODE & OTHERWISE WE'VE LEARNED JAVA ANDROID CODE"
+- ### "ANDROID FLUTTER CODE HAS ONLY 5 FLUTTER CODE & ALL OTHERS ARE JAVA ANDROID CODE AS A PART OF COLLEGE CURRICULUM"